digitalyoshixi/zettelkasten/content/Nash Equilibrium.md

   - math
   - game_theory
 ---
-A state where no player
+A state where a player changing a strategy has no effect on the outcome of the game.